CodeSigils/webpack4-react16-setup/README.md

   * The good: CSS with JS in one file.
 Easy props based styles.
 Popular.
 Good for animation.
   * The bad: Hard to style components with many nested elements.
   * The ugly: Odd backtick syntax.
-Bloated files
+Bloated files.

 * **Functional CSS with [BassCSS](http://basscss.com/):**
   CSS toolkit with extensible predefined classes: "The overwhelming majority of CSS you would need for your elements has already been written".